 - Computer access if you are going to include student interaction with water cycle websites

-- Attachment One: Water on Earth
+- Handout One: Water on Earth

-- Attachment Two: Find Someone Who…
+- Handout Two: Find Someone Who…

 - Materials for the demonstration to model the distribution of water:

 - One 100mL graduated cylinder

 - A bucket to hold 9.5 liters (2.5 gallons)